-We understand the dire consequences of surgical errors as well as the importance of prosecuting negligent or careless surgeons in California.
+Our Rancho Cucamonga medical malpractice attorney understands the dire consequences of surgical errors as well as the importance of prosecuting negligent or careless surgeons in California.
 Working together with our client as a team, we approach surgical error medical malpractice cases with energy, thoroughness, and honesty.

 - Heart attacks are often misdiagnosed as chest pains or heartburn by emergency room doctors, especially in the case of female heart attack victims who may have less traditional symptoms than males.

 - Symptoms of infections are often misdiagnosed or shrugged off by doctors.
 These missed diagnoses can have permanent, serious, and even fatal results.

 - Cancer is the most commonly misdiagnosed disease, many times due to a doctor's failure to conduct cancer screenings.
 A failure to diagnose cancer can make the disease much more difficult to treat as tumors spread throughout the body.
 Breast cancer and colon cancer are two of the most frequently misdiagnosed types of cancer.

 - Clogged arteries are often dismissed by doctors who think their patients are simply out of shape.
 Symptoms of clogged arteries such as shortness of breath should be followed up with diagnostic testing.

 Contact Our Rancho Cucamonga Medical Malpractice Attorney to Get Help With Your Potential Claim